snjugunanjenga/lovtiti-agro-Hedera-ecommerce/docs/environment.md

-# Environment Variables Documentation - Lovitti Agro Mart
+# Environment Variables Documentation - Lovtiti Agro Mart

 ## Overview
-This document outlines all environment variables required for the Lovitti Agro Mart platform, supporting the comprehensive agricultural ecosystem with multiple user types and blockchain integration.
+This document outlines all environment variables required for the Lovtiti Agro Mart platform, supporting the comprehensive agricultural ecosystem with multiple user types and blockchain integration.

 ## Required Environment Variables